 Understanding this will help identify the tidal heating mechanisms not only within Io, but also may apply to neighboring Europa, a high-priority target for NASA in its search for life beyond Earth.

-The Galileo mission was managed by NASA’s Jet Propulsion Laboratory in Pasadena, Calif., for the agency’s Science Mission Directorate.
+The Galileo mission was managed by NASA’s Jet Propulsion Laboratory in Pasadena, California, for the agency’s Science Mission Directorate.
 The mission was launched by the space shuttle Atlantis in 1989 to Jupiter, produced numerous discoveries and provided scientists decades worth of data to analyze.
 Galileo was the first spacecraft to directly measure Jupiter’s atmosphere with a probe and conduct long-term observations of the Jovian system.
 NASA extended the mission three times to take advantage of Galileo’s unique science capabilities, and the spacecraft was put on a collision course into Jupiter’s atmosphere in September 2003 to eliminate any chance of impacting Europa.

 JPL is a division of the California Institute of Technology in Pasadena.